amalantharmarasa/JAVA-project/README.md

-## ET 716 Java Programming Technology
+# ET 716 Java Programming Technology
-# This is a project-oriented computer-programming course in the Java Language.
-Students will learn to develop, test, and debug Java-based solutions to real-world problems.
+## This is a project-oriented computer-programming course in the Java Language, will be learned to develop, test, and debug Java-based solutions to real-world problems.
 Solutions will be posted and tested on the department’s student-project Web server in the form of Java-enhanced Web pages.

 Assignment 01: launching a App.